Most Americans view Israel as a partner, but fewer see it as sharing US values, AP-NORC poll shows

 Among Republicans, 34% said they would like the U.S. to give more support to Israel, but slightly more (40%) say the current level is sufficient.
 Only 11% of Democrats said the U.S. needs to be giving more assistance to Israel.
 About half of Democrats said the current amount is “about right” while only about a third said the U.S. is too supportive of Israel, the poll found.

-In their meeting Wednesday, Biden is expected to reaffirm steadfast American commitment to Israel's security in the turbulent Middle East.
-At the same time, his administration is hoping to give Netanyahu one of his major asks — entry into the U.S. Visa Waiver Program, which would allow Israelis to visit the United States on a temporary basis without a visa.
+Biden's administration is hoping to give Netanyahu one of his major requests — entry into the U.S. Visa Waiver Program, which would allow Israelis to visit the United States on a temporary basis without a visa.

 U.S. law requires that Americans, including Palestinian-Americans, be treated the same in order to qualify for the program.
 Israel has taken several steps to ensure equal treatment for all Americans entering Israel but it has only until the end of September to prove that the criteria have been met.
 Otherwise, Israel must requalify for the program during the next budget year, which begins Oct.
 1.